kalebsofer/kalebsofer.github.io/README.md

 The optimized build will be located in the build directory, ready to be deployed.

-To deploy the project to GitHub Pages, run:
+To deploy the project to GitHub Pages, first commit and push all local changes to main, keeping gh-pages and main in sync, then run:

 ```sh
 npm run deploy
 ```

+Which will build the project and push the build to the gh-pages branch.

 ## Project Structure